RAvdek/legendrian_links/README.md

 ![image info](./main/static/screenshot.png)

+Here is a complete list of url arguments:
+- `n_strands`: How many strands of the plat?
+Must be a positive even integer.
+- `crossings`: Crossings of the plat in the front projection.
+This will be resolved using Lagrangian resolution.
+- `lazy_disks`: True or False.
+If True, just print the plat diagram and list the chords.
+- `auto_dgas`: `lch`, `rsft`, or both (`lch,rsft`).
+Which DGAs should we analyze?
+- `mirror`: If True, reverse order of the the front_crossings.
+- `orientation_flips`: Comma separated list of True/False.
+Will change the orientations of the link components.
+- `aug_fill_na`: 0 or 1 if used.
+Use only is there are many augmentations.
+Augmentations will always be computed with some variables set to `None` (meaning that they could take on any value, 0 or 1).
+If `aug_fill_na` is not None, we use this number to fill in these values.

 Only use the web interface to compute augmentations for links with small numbers of crossings (say, < 30).
 You can monitor the terminal to see what computations are happening.
 For small numbers of crossings, computations of bilinearized Poincare polynomials may still take a while.

 To visualize a plat diagram without computing any holomorphic disks, use a `lazy_disks=True` flag in your URL.
 For example `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&lazy_disks=True`.
 You can visualize links of any size without putting much strain on your computer.